shovon/hyperguard/README.md

 // error; type guards are used for casting purposes
 ```

+These are the very basics that you can go off of, and start validating projects, without reading further.

 ## Usage Guide

 The Valentina library was designed to be used for the purposes of validating incoming JSON data, whether they be from an HTTP request, an AJAX response, a WebSocket payload, etc.